-2G - SAFETY MEASURES PROGRAM
+2FG - SAFETY MEASURES PROGRAM

-Owners of water distribution and storage facilities are encouraged to establish or continue safety initiatives including construction and maintenance of safety features and development of public awareness programs to educate residents about hazards associated with these facilities.
+Owners of water distribution and storage facilities are encouraged to establish or continue voluntary safety initiatives including construction and maintenance of safety features and development of public awareness programs to educate residents about hazards associated with these facilities.

-Fatal accidents occur in waterways at or near water distribution and storage facilities in Idaho because of the inherent dangers of these facilities.
-With the increasing urbanization of rural areas, there has been a greater effort to provide public awareness programs and, where feasible, implement measures designed to prevent such occurrences.
+Fatal accidents sometimes occur in waterways at or near water distribution and storage facilities in Idaho because of the inherent dangers of these facilities.
+With the increasing urbanization of rural areas, there has been a greater effort to provide public awareness programs and, where feasible, implement measures designed to prevent reduce such occurrences.
 The Idaho Water Resource Board supports these voluntary initiatives.

-• Secure and provide funding for the construction and maintenance of safety features at water distribution and storage facilities.

-• Encourage the implementation of public safety awareness programs.
+- Secure and provide funding for the Encourage the continued construction and maintenance of safety features at water distribution and storage facilities. - Encourage the implementation of public safety awareness programs.

-Reduced number of accidents associated with water distribution and storage facilities.
+• Reduced number of accidents associated with water distribution and storage facilities.

-2H - FLOOD HAZARD AREAS
+2GH - FLOOD HAZARD AREAS